My Graves' Disease Story

 Elaine is the mother of two, has two grandchildren, and lives with her husband in the mountains of Colorado.
 Besides an interest in medicine, she also has a passion for music, reading, writing fiction, and her Boxer dogs.

 We make every effort to bring informative articles, timely blogs, and individualized help to our readers.
-Sometimes we are rewarded for the effort by ranking high in the search engines.
-This let's us know that our readers find value in the content.
-We'd like to thank the reader for helping to put us at the top.
+We'd like to thank the reader for helping to put us on top.